NetzwergX/netzwergx.github.io/_posts/2012-08-26-blogging-with-jekyll.md

 title: Blogging with jekyll
 tags: [ruby, jekyll, git, github, blogging, blog]
 categories: [Jekyll, General]
+---
-excerpt: Yet another blog?
+Yet another blog?
 Yup, and some interesting stuff to read.
 Development announcements, interesting code snippets, oddities from programming languages and much more.
----

 Since I am currently in the process of restructing my website, I have set up this blog as a central place for everything I think is worthwhile to share.
 This will include lots of source code as this is a technical blog.
 Things I am going to post here include: